spectrasecure/arise/README.md

     - **Why:** Do you see what language this program is written in?
 - GNU `date`
     - **Used for:** `build_rss` - RSS feed generator function
-    - **Why:** You see, RSS is kind of ridiculous because it asks for dates in RFC-822 (stupid) rather than the usual ISO 8601 format that developers who weren't dropped on their head as a baby use.
-Thankfully GNU's implementation of the date command has a flag to accomodate this, but it's not available on BSD/macOS.
+    - **Why:** You see, RSS is kind of ridiculous because it asks for dates in RFC-822 (stupid) rather than the usual ISO 8601 format used by developers who weren't dropped on their head as a child.
+GNU's implementation of the date command has a flag to accomodate this, but it's not available on BSD/macOS.
 - GNU `find`
     - **Used for:** `build_toc` - Function that builds TOC/index pages
     - **Why:** Only the GNU version supports `-maxdepth`.
 This flag is used for the TOC indexer function to ensure that only folders in the current directory (and not subfolders of those) get put into your indices.